marcorosso768/marcorosso768.github.io/_pages/en/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome to my personal website—glad you got here of your own free will (or maybe you clicked by mistake: happens to the best of us).
+Welcome to my personal website—glad you made it here of your own free will (or maybe you clicked by mistake; it happens to the best of us).

-I’m a <b style="color: $white-color;">5<sup>th</sup>-year PhD candidate in Economics</b> at the University of Bologna.
+I am a <b style="color: $white-color;">fifth-year PhD candidate in Economics</b> at the University of Bologna, and I will defend my thesis, <i>"Essays in Political Economy and Crime Economics"</i>, on January 28, 2026.

 My <b style="color: $white-color;">research</b> orbits around
 <b style="color: $white-color;">Political Economy</b>,
 <b style="color: $white-color;">Crime Economics</b>,
 <b style="color: $white-color;">Experimental</b> and
-<b style="color: $white-color;">Behavioral Economics</b>, ideal for anyone who enjoys awkward questions, ethical dilemmas, and datasets that don’t want to be found.
+<b style="color: $white-color;">Behavioral Economics</b>—perfect for anyone who enjoys awkward questions, ethical dilemmas, and datasets that refuse to be found.

-I pair this with clean, testable <b style="color: $white-color;">theoretical framework</b> (incentives, information frictions, selection) to pin down mechanisms before chasing their empirical footprints.
+I pair this with clean, testable <b style="color: $white-color;">theoretical frameworks</b> (incentives, information frictions, selection) to pin down mechanisms before chasing their empirical footprints.
 On the tools side, I live in <b style="color: $white-color;">Python</b> (pandas, BeautifulSoup, spaCy, geopandas),
 <b style="color: $white-color;">Stata</b> (reghdfe/hdfe, frames, rdrobust, event-study workflows, esttab), and
 <b style="color: $white-color;">QGIS</b> or <b style="color: $white-color;">R</b>, depending on how I woke up that day.
-This involves developing end-to-end pipelines from web-scraping and NLP to geocoding and panel construction.
+This often means building end-to-end pipelines—from web-scraping and NLP to geocoding and panel construction.

-At the moment, I’m in the thrilling limbo of academia: waiting for the reviews of my Ph.D. thesis (defense scheduled for January) while exploring new research ideas and job opportunities.
+At the moment, I am navigating the thrilling limbo of academia: working through the reviews of my PhD thesis while exploring new research ideas and job opportunities.

-Meanwhile—when I am not trying to engineer a Pareto-superior outcome for my to-do list to avoid the deadweight loss of downtime—I am working on the rollout of the <a href="https://appminuto.it/login" target="_blank" rel="noopener noreferrer" class="external">MinUTo App</a><sup><a href="#fn1" id="foot1">1</a></sup> in support of mindful parenting, building on the online interviews I conducted for the <a href="https://site.unibo.it/minuto/en" target="_blank" rel="noopener noreferrer" class="external">MinUTo Project</a>.
-Moreover, I am also a <b style="color: $white-color;">Teaching Assistant</b> for <b style="color: $white-color;">Industrial Economics</b>, <b style="color: $white-color;">Econometrics</b>, <b style="color: $white-color;">Political Economy</b>, and <b style="color: $white-color;">Python for Economists</b>.
+Meanwhile—when I am not trying to engineer a Pareto-superior outcome for my to-do list to avoid the deadweight loss of downtime—I am working on the rollout of the <a href="https://appminuto.it/login" target="_blank" rel="noopener noreferrer" class="external">MinUTo App</a><sup><a href="#fn1" id="foot1">1</a></sup> in support of mindful parenting, in continuity with the online interviews I conducted for the <a href="https://site.unibo.it/minuto/en" target="_blank" rel="noopener noreferrer" class="external">MinUTo Project</a>.

+Moreover, I also serve as <b style="color: $white-color;">Teaching Assistant</b> for <b style="color: $white-color;">Industrial Economics</b>, <b style="color: $white-color;">Econometrics</b>, <b style="color: $white-color;">Political Economy</b>, and <b style="color: $white-color;">Python for Economists</b>.
 Mostly, I translate complex ideas and code into unlikely metaphors—with a confidence that is only partly justified.

-And finally, to give meaning to this whole circus: I organize the <b style="color: $white-color;">DSE Afterwork Drinks</b>.
-A monthly event where we talk about academia, life, broken dreams, and calls for proposals about to expire—though with a drink in hand, which changes everything.
+And finally, to give meaning to this whole circus: I organize the <b style="color: $white-color;">DSE Afterwork Drinks</b>, a monthly event where we talk about academia, life, broken dreams, and calls for proposals about to expire—though with a drink in hand, which changes everything.

 My favorite quote?<br>
 <i>"There is no point in using the word “impossible” to describe something that has clearly happened."</i><sup><a href="#fn2" id="foot2">&nbsp;2</a></sup><br>